BoyuNing/BoyuNing.github.io/_pages/includes/intro.md

 - AI-assisted Integration for Uplink and Downlink Channels ❤️
 - Movable-Antenna Architecture Technologies ❤️
 - Ultra-Massive MIMO Full-Connected Hybrid Beamforming Technologies ❤️
-- Channel Graph-Assisted Communication Technologies ❤️
+- Radio Profile-Assisted Communication Technologies ❤️
 </div>
 </div>
 At Huawei, I focused on the technology research and standardization of MIMO for **5G Advanced and 6G**, which enabled me to accumulate substantial experience in **translating academic knowledge into industrial applications**.
 I actively keep pace with the latest advancements in academic research, particularly in areas such as **terahertz communications**, **ultra-massive MIMO**, **movable antenna systems**, **intelligent reflecting surfaces (IRS)**, and **integrated sensing and communication (ISAC)**.